What is Pleural Mesothelioma?

 Exposure

-Whether directly working with products containing asbestos or having secondary exposure from those who came into contact with asbestos from their occupation, asbestos is the only known cause of pleural mesothelioma.
+Whether directly working with products containing asbestos or having secondary exposure from those who came into contact with asbestos from their occupation, asbestos is the primary cause of pleural mesothelioma.

 Ingestion